musipatla/FIX-docs/source/locates.html.md

 ## Preferred Message Flow
 1. OMS will send a `Quote Request` message to locate securities
-2. Clear Street responsds by sending a `Quote` message with the located securities information including Locate_ID in `Tag 117`.
+2. Clear Street responds by sending a `Quote` message with the located securities information including Locate_ID in `Tag 117`.
 3. OMS will send a `New Order` meessage by setting `Tag 117` with the Locate ID that Clear Street provided.
-4. Clear Street responsds by sending a `Execution Report` message with status update such as accepted/exipred/etc  in `Tag 39`
+4. Clear Street responds by sending a `Execution Report` message with status update such as accepted/exipred/etc  in `Tag 39`

-## Other Message Flow
+## Existing Message Flow
 This flow will be decommissioned in the future once all OMSs migrate to the preferred message flow above.

 1. OMS will send a `New Order` message to locate securities
-2. Clear Street responsds by sending a `Execution Report` message with the located securities information including Locate_ID in `Tag 37`.
+2. Clear Street responds by sending a `Execution Report` message with the located securities information including Locate_ID in `Tag 37`.
 3. OMS will send a `New Order` meessage by setting `Tag 117` with the Locate ID with status code that Clear Street provided.
 To accept OMS need to send Locate_ID,1 for `Tag 117` and to reject OMS need to send Locate_ID,3 for `Tag 117`.
-4. Clear Street responsds by sending a `Execution Report` message with status update such as accepted/exipred/etc in `Tag 39`
+4. Clear Street responds by sending a `Execution Report` message with status update such as accepted/exipred/etc in `Tag 39`

 # Message List